BenjaminWatts/watts-wrong/chapters/12-epcs.md

 # Chapter 12: EPCs - Energy Performance Certificates That Don't Work

-Energy Performance Certificates are supposed to inform users of the energy costs and environmnetal impact of buildings.
+Energy Performance Certificates are supposed to inform users of the energy costs and environmental impact of buildings.
 There are separate certificates for residential homes and commercial premises.
-EPCs were introduced in the year x, last x years and are required whenever a building is offered for rent or sale.
+EPCs were introduced in the year 2007 [source](https://en.wikipedia.org/wiki/Energy_Performance_Certificate_(United_Kingdom)) and are required whenever a building is offered for rent or sale.

 For a variety of reasons, the EPC system as it exists at the moment is dysfunctional.